Use

 What proportion of Australians who used pharmaceutical drugs for non-medical purposes concurrently used other drugs?

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey (NCETA secondary analysis, 2021).
+2022-23 National Drug Strategy Household Survey (NCETA secondary analysis, 2024).

-Please note: This FAQ uses data from the National Drug Strategy Household Survey, which defines the pharmaceutical drugs referred to in this question as: the non-medical use of pain-killers/pain-relievers/opioids (oxycodone, morphine, codeine products such as panadeine forte (excluding paracetamol, asprin and ibuprofen where these drugs are the only active ingredients)).
+Please note: This FAQ uses data from the National Drug Strategy Household Survey, which defines the pharmaceutical drugs referred to in this question as: the non-medical use of pain-killers/pain-relievers/opioids Oxycodone, Morphine, Codeine products such as Panadeine Forte (excluding paracetamol, asprin and ibuprofen where these drugs are the only active ingredients)).

 Do the levels of pharmaceutical drugs in wastewater in Australia vary by geographic location?